 Science is more than the books it produces.
 It’s the power to keep writing new ones.

 References.
 “Why is science such a worry?”
 Ockham's Razor 18 December 2011 http://www.abc.net.au/radionational/programs/ockhamsrazor/ockham27s-razor-18-december-2011/3725968

-Increasingly what consumers are doing is trading their Personal Information for a gain of some sort, but not necessarily their privacy.
-Information privacy is a state where third parties that hold information about you respect that information, undertaking to not know more about you than they need, and to not re-use Personal Information arbitrarily.
+Increasingly what consumers are doing is trading their Personal Information for a gain of some sort.
+And that's fine, for people can and should keep their privacy in the process.
+Why?
+Because data privacy and Personal Information are not the same.
+Data Privacy is a state where parties that hold information about you respect that information, undertaking to not know more about you than is necessary, and to not re-use Personal Information arbitrarily.

 Journalist Farhad Manjoo at Slate recently lampooned the privacy interests of Facebook users, quipping sarcastically that "the very idea of making Facebook a more private place borders on the oxymoronic, a bit like expecting modesty at a strip club".
 Funny.

 A stripper might seem the archetype of promiscuity but she has a great deal of control over what's going on.
 There are strict limits to what she does and moreover, what others including the club are allowed to do to her.
 Strip club customers are banned from taking photos and exploiting the actors' exuberance, and only the most unscrupulous club would itself take advantage of the show for secondary purposes.

 Facebook offers no such protection to their own members.